 I LOVE this chocolate cake.
 Yep, you heard me right.
 I actually said I love a chocolate cake.
 Mark that one down on your calendar.

 This cake has a dense crumb, but still light (does that even make sense?).
 It’s made with real butter with just a bit of oil.
 I love it because I’m not so overloaded with a super chocolaty flavor and I can still taste the butter flavor coming through.
 It also doesn’t feel as spongy as some of the oil chocolate cakes do.

-I also used brown sugar which gives the cake a deeper flavor and provides moisture.
+I also used brown sugar which gives the cake a deeper flavor and provides extra moisture.

 For the liquid, I went with coffee.
-As my mom would always say, “Don’t knock it before you try it.”
+As my mom would always say, “Don’t knock it ’til you try it.”
 I promise you this cake won’t taste like coffee.
-In fact, you won’t taste the coffee at all.
+In fact, you won’t even taste the coffee at all.
 It just helps to bring out the other flavors.

 Want to see how you can get a smooth ganache finish on your cakes like this one?
-Just check out this post with video: How to Ganache a Cake
+Just check out this post with video here: How to Ganache a Cake

 Chocolate Butter Cake

 - 2 cups all purpose flour

 - 3/4 cup cocoa (I used Hershey's cocoa - not dutch processed)